Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-Bill 16, the Traveller Protection and Destination Development Act, if passed, would protect travellers from hidden or misleading fees and ensure money collected for tourism promotion is used as intended, to support and enhance local destinations across Alberta.
-These destination marketing fees are voluntary fees that tourism businesses may charge customers with the intent to support local tourism destination marketing and development.
+The Traveller Protection and Destination Development Act (formerly Bill 16), protects travellers from hidden or misleading fees and ensures destination marketing fees collected for tourism promotion are used as intended, to support and enhance local destinations across Alberta.
+These destination marketing fees are fees that tourism businesses may voluntarily charge to customers to support local destination marketing and development.

-If passed, the act would require all mandatory fees to be clearly disclosed at the time of booking tourism accommodations.
-It would also set clear roles for how voluntary destination marketing fees are collected, managed, and reinvested to support tourism marketing and development in the communities where they are collected.
+The act requires all mandatory fees on accommodations or tourism experiences to be clearly disclosed at the time of booking to prohibit businesses from surprising customers with hidden fees at the end of their stay.
+It also sets clear parameters for how destination marketing fees are collected, managed, and reinvested to support tourism marketing and development in the communities where they are collected.

-Destination marketing fees will continue to be industry-led, with tourism businesses continuing to have the ability to choose whether to charge these fees to their customers.
+Under the act, destination marketing fees will continue to be industry-led, with tourism businesses maintaining the ability to choose whether to charge these fees to their customers and destination organizations maintaining the ability to set the rate of the fees locally.

 Key changes

-• create a framework for the voluntary collection, management, and reinvestment of destination marketing fees across the province to ensure fees are used to generate measurable economic impact and end the practice of fees being retained for profit
+- creates a framework for the voluntary collection, management, and reinvestment of destination marketing fees across the province to ensure fees are used to deliver measurable economic benefits for participating businesses and local economies, and end the practice of fees being retained for profit

-• ensure destination marketing fees may only be charged in a geographic area where a designated destination marketing organization exists
+- ensures destination marketing fees may only be charged in a geographic area where a designated destination marketing organization exists to ensure consumers are not charged misleading fees

-• require third-party management of destination marketing fee funds to ensure transparency and accountability
+- requires third party management of destination marketing fees by a trustee to ensure transparency reporting and accountability mechanisms

-• include amendments to the Consumer Protection Act to require that all fees charged to consumers on overnight accommodations or tourism experiences be disclosed at the time of booking to prevent surprise checkout costs
+- includes amendments to the Consumer Protection Act to require that all mandatory fees charged to consumers on overnight accommodations or tourism experiences be disclosed at the time of booking to prevent surprise checkout costs

-For more information, see the Bill 16, the Traveller Protection and Destination Development Act fact sheet.
+For more information, see the Traveller Protection and Destination Development Act fact sheet.

 Next steps